Nonasymptotic analysis of adaptive and annealed Feynman-Kac particle models: Statement of some results

-In Section \ref{section-result-unif}, under the same assumptions of Theorem \ref{theo-statement-unif}, we also prove uniform $L^p$-mean error bounds as well as new concentration inequalities for unnormalized particle models.
-We also extend the analysis to the situation where $g_n \underset{n \rightarrow + \infty}{\longrightarrow} 1$.\\ We already mention that the regularity conditions on $b_n$ may appear difficult to check since the Markov kernels are often dictated by the application under study.
+In Section~\ref{section-result-unif}, under the same assumptions of Theorem~\ref{theo-statement-unif}, we also prove uniform $L^p$-mean error bounds as well as new concentration inequalities for unnormalized particle models.
+We also extend the analysis to the situation where $g_n \mathop{\longrightarrow}\limits_{n \rightarrow+ \infty} 1$.

+We already mentioned that the regularity conditions on $b_n$ may appear difficult to check since the Markov kernels are often dictated by the application under study.
 However, we can deal with this problem as soon as we can simulate a Markov kernel $K_n$ such that $\eta_n .
-K_n = \eta_n$.
-Indeed, to stabilize the system, the designer can "add" several MCMC evolution steps next to each $M_n$-mutation step.
+K_n = \eta _n$.
+Indeed, to stabilize the system, the designer can ``add'' several MCMC evolution steps next to each $M_n$-mutation step.
 From a more formal viewpoint, the target sequence $(\eta_n)_n$ is clearly also solution of the FK measure-valued equations associated with the Markov kernels $M_n^{\prime} = M_n.
 K_n^{m_n}$, where iteration numbers $m_n$ are to be chosen loosely.
 This system is more stable since the corresponding $b_n^{\prime}$ satisfy

-In such cases, Theorem \ref{theo-statement-unif} and its extension provide sufficient conditions on the iteration numbers $m_n$ to ensure the convergence and the stability properties of the algorithm.\\
+In such cases, Theorem~\ref{theo-statement-unif} and its extension provide sufficient conditions on the iteration numbers $m_n$ to ensure the convergence and the stability properties of the algorithm.

 These results apply to stochastic optimization problems.
-Let $V : E \rightarrow \mathbb{R}$ be a bounded potential function, $\beta_n$ a sequence which tends to infinity, and $m$ a reference measure on $E$.
-It is well known that the sequence of Boltzmann-Gibbs measures
+Let $V \dvtx E \rightarrow\mathbb{R}$ be a bounded potential function, $\beta_n$ a sequence which tends to infinity, and $m$ a reference measure on $E$.
+It is well known that the sequence of Boltzmann--Gibbs measures